adrianna/ExData_Plotting1/README.md

 ## Loading the data

-When loading the dataset into R, please consider the following:

-* The dataset has 2,075,259 rows and 9 columns.
-First calculate a rough estimate of how much memory the dataset will require in memory before reading into R. Make sure your computer has enough memory (most modern computers should be fine).
+The dataset has 2,075,259 rows and 9 columns and will be subsetted as it being read-in.
+To accomplish this:

-* We will only be using data from the dates 2007-02-01 and 2007-02-02.
-One alternative is to read the data from just those dates rather than reading in the entire dataset and subsetting to those dates.

-* You may find it useful to convert the Date and Time variables to Date/Time classes in R using the `strptime()` and `as.Date()` functions.

-* Note that in this dataset missing values are coded as `?`.
+1. Download the data from this <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">URL</a>.
+This file will be a compressed ZIP file.
+Store the ZIP file in a temp directory.
+Use tempfile() to create the temp directory.

+2. Unzip the file, using unzip() and store the uncompressed file in the local working directory of your project.

+3. Subset the data using a combination of subset(), read.csv() and grepl() to select the specific dates from the dataset.
+   Include data from the dates 2007-02-01 and 2007-02-02 only.

+4. Plot the graphs according to the instructions below.

 ## Making Plots